Will1v/crypto_arb_finder/README.md

 - It seems like Kraken's feed broadcasts "stable" order book (ie first limit will go straigth from 639001.1/639001.2 to 639002.3/639002.4, keeping its spread to 10ct most of the time) while Coinbase would be more realistic (eg going 639001.1/639001.2 -> 639001.1/639002.4 -> 639002.3/639002.4, therefore having the spread going 10ct -> 130ct -> 10ct)

 ![image](https://github.com/user-attachments/assets/7264d615-3bfa-4815-b020-091c124102a2)

+## Database issues

+- Grafana seems to be locking the DB a lot when pulling data to plot the charts
+- It's also extremely slow (half a minute for each plot over 15 minutes sliding windows)
+- New retry mechanism helps with the data loss but the dashboard performance is terrible.
+Will need to look into migrating to Postgresql